 Train as often as your personal time allows you to do.
-I used to coach a friend of mine in the recent past, Andrei Pop, who is a manager at a big aerospace company.
-He is extremely busy with his full time job and a family with two lovely kids.
+I used to coach a friend of mine in the recent past, Andrei, who is a manager at a big aerospace company.
+He is extremely busy with his full-time job and a family with two lovely kids.
 I needed to bring him from an out of shape condition to real results by training 3 times a week, utilizing the high-volume workout principles.
-This was a very challenging task for the both of us.
-In the end, we succeeded and you can read his full story here.

-So, while in few cases 3 training sessions could be enough.
-However, I strongly suggest you to train up to 5 times a week.
+So, while in a few cases 3 training sessions could be enough.
+However, I strongly suggest you train up to 5 times a week.
 That is the way we did it.

 3. Pause and Recovery:

-You will often feel muscular soreness associated with some tendon pain no matter how good your recovery is.
+You will often feel muscle soreness associated with some tendon pain no matter how good your recovery is.

 This happens in the beginning because your physique is still under adaptation.
 It took me more than 2 years to adapt and overcome pain to finally be successful.

-I told you already that to make it more difficult you should add more sets & reps, train more often and to top it all you should rest:
+I told you already that to make it more difficult you should add more sets & reps, train more often.
+Regarding rests, then follow:

 - 45 seconds to 90 seconds between sets